danielwestermann/ThePostgreSQLGame/Readme.md

 The password for the user postgres20 can be retrived as follows:
 - There is a table "l1" containing some strings
-- Select from this tables ordering by the only column available
+- Select from this table ordering by the only column available
 - Do the same select using a collation of zgh-x-icu for the order by
 - The password is the first and the third row of the result